ministryofjustice/moj-reusables/README.md

 ### String Scrubber

-Ruby gem that prevents `#to_json` calls on ASCII strings that have been incorrectly re-encoded from borking the the calling application (mainly happens because of the UTF BOM-Byte Order Mark). [https://github.com/ministryofjustice/string_scrubber](https://github.com/ministryofjustice/string_scrubber)
+Ruby gem that prevents `#to_json` calls on ASCII strings that have been incorrectly re-encoded from borking the calling application (mainly happens because of the UTF BOM-Byte Order Mark). [https://github.com/ministryofjustice/string_scrubber](https://github.com/ministryofjustice/string_scrubber)

 ## Generic front-end GOVUK resources